-ARES COMMERCIAL REAL ESTATE CORP.
-245 PARK AVENUE, 4210 FLOOR NEW YORK, NY 10167
+ARES COMMERCIAL REAL ESTATE CORD 24E MARK AVENUE, 42o FLOOR NEW YORK, NY 10187

-TRANSMIT VOTING INSTRUCTIONS BY INTERNET Before The Meeting - Go to www.proxyvote.com or scan the QR Barcode above
+TRANSMIT VOTING INSTRUCTIONS BY INTERNET

+Before The Meeting - Go to www.proxyvote.com

-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time on May 24, 2022.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Use the internet to transmit your voting instructions and for electronic delivery of information up until 11:59 Pilot Eastern Time the day before the cut-off date or meeting date.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting learnerships forces. voting instruction form.